boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 	_Add platforms to the project using the CLI_

 	For each platform added, a new folder is created under **CordovaToDoCLI/platforms**.
-These folders will contain a replica of the project’s **www** folder, and should not be modified directly as they are periodically overwritten.
+These folders will contain a replica of the project’s **www** folder and should not be modified directly as they are periodically overwritten.

 	![Platform folders in CLI project](images/platform-folders-in-cli-project.png?raw=true)